J-Morrison/J-Morrison.github.io/_pages/index.md

 header:
   overlay_image: "/assets/images/cover.jpg"
   actions:
-excerpt: "Aspiring controls engineer interested in bridging the gap between control theory and machine learning"
+excerpt: "**Aspiring controls engineer interested in bridging the gap between control theory and machine learning**"
 intro:
   - excerpt: "Hey!
 Welcome to my personal website.
 Feel free to poke aroud to learn a little bit more about me, my interests, my background, and some of the things I've been up to."
 feature_row: